There’s never been a better time to be a gamer.

 Opt for a card that has at least 4-6GB of graphics memory and you’ll be fine for at least the next two years.

-However, read the graphics card specifications carefully.
+However, make sure to read the graphics card specifications carefully.

 Putting a huge 4K-capable beast into a massively-ageing PC won’t work due to power supply and cooling issues.
 Always make sure to check your power supply (PSU) is up to the task.